Institute for the Study of Culture and Society (ICS)

 - Developing marketing and public relations materials

-- Meeting regularly with Ohio Humanities and university-based public humanities centers across the state to identify shared concerns and develop collaborative partnerships.
+- Meeting regularly with Ohio Humanities and university-based public humanities centers to identify shared concerns and develop to develop a statewide consortium of public humanities centers and institutes

 Awards for Administration and Service